 Satisfactory Academic Progress (SAP)

 According to Federal Guidelines, you must maintain SAP – Satisfactory Academic Progress – to be eligible for financial aid at Carolina.
 SAP standards will be evaluated at the conclusion of each semester.
+At that time, if you do not meet one or more of the standards described below, a notification of warning or suspension is emailed to your UNC email address.
+The notification explains which standards you failed to meet and presents an opportunity to appeal for probation.

 To Meet SAP Standards:

-- Maintain a minimum equivalent of a 2.0 grade point average consistent with your program’s graduation requirement.
+- Maintain a minimum equivalent of a 2.0 grade point average or consistent with your program’s graduation requirement.

 - School of Law requires a minimum cumulative grade point average (GPA) of 2.2 for first year students, and a minimum cumulative grade point average (GPA) of 2.25 thereafter.

-- Successfully complete one-third of the coursework in which you are enrolled.
+- Successfully complete two-thirds of the coursework in which you are enrolled.
 To estimate this completion rate, divide the number of credit hours you have successfully completed by the number of credit hours attempted.

 - Any course in which you receive a non-failing grade counts as a ‘completed’ course.